 Clinical trials are conducted to search for cures or prevent, screen for, detect, and treat an illness.
 They can even identify which medical procedure works best for a particular disease or group of people.
 Clinical trials generate high-quality data that can be used when making healthcare decisions.

-These research studies have strict scientific rules which protect patients and help produce efficient results.
-So, you don’t have to worry about your safety!
+These research studies have strict scientific rules that protect patients and help produce efficient results.
+So you don’t have to worry about your safety!

 Clinical trials usually take long; researchers take time to research, examine, and develop them for high chances of success.
 The process sometimes begins in a laboratory where scientists develop and test new ideas.

 Who Can Take Part In Paid Clinical Trials?

 Now that it is clear what clinical trials are, who could be eligible to take part in them?
 Do they have tests, or could someone just sign up for these studies?
 Let’s talk more about that.